Great North loop in 14 days / 13 nights.

 On this specific motorbike adventure, you will ride on many high mountain roads.
-It can be either in Northwest via Sapa or Dong Van karst Geo-Park.
+It can be either in the Northwest via Sapa or Dong Van karst Geo-Park.
 In addition, you meet friendly and colorful people.
-Moreover, rich culture and diverse lifestyle will certainly make this one of your lifetime adventures!
+Moreover, a rich culture and a diverse lifestyle will certainly make this one of your lifetime adventures!

 Below is a video clip that has some portions of this Great North Ride.
 In case you want to watch more videos please check our YouTube channel.